Magical Shopping Arcade Abenobashi: Manga

-A manga adaptation by Satoru Akahori and illustrated by Ryūsei Deguchi, was serialized in Kodansha's Monthly Magazine Z from the September 2001 issue to the August 2002 issue, with its chapters collected in two tankōbon volumes released on March 19 and July 19, 2002.
+A manga adaptation by Satoru Akahori and illustrated by Ryūsei Deguchi, was serialized in Kodansha's seinen manga magazine Monthly Magazine Z from July 26, 2001, (Note: Debuted in the magazine's September 2001 issue, released on July 26 of that same year.) to June 26, 2002.
+(Note: Finished in the magazine's August 2002 issue, released on June 26 of that same year.)
+Its chapters were collected in two tankōbon volumes, released on March 22 and July 23, 2002.
 The manga was licensed for English release in North America by Tokyopop, who published both volumes on August 10 and November 9, 2004, respectively.
 The manga went out of print in 2009.

-Another manga adaptation by Kenji Tsuruta, titled Manga Abenobashi Mahō Shōtengai: Abeno no Machi ni Inori o Komete (まんが アベノ橋魔法☆商店街 ―アベノの街に祈りを込めて―), was serialized in Kodansha's Monthly Afternoon from the September 2001 issue to the May 2002 issue, with a tankōbon volume released on April 20, 2002.
+Another manga adaptation by Kenji Tsuruta, titled (まんが アベノ橋魔法☆商店街 ―アベノの街に祈りを込めて―, Manga Abenobashi Mahō Shōtengai: Abeno no Machi ni Inori o Komete), was serialized in Kodansha's seinen manga magazine Monthly Afternoon from July 25, 2001, (Note: Debuted in the magazine's September 2001 issue.) to March 25, 2002.
+(Note: Finished in the magazine's May 2002 issue.)
+A bonus final chapter was published on December 25, 2002, in the magazine's February 2003 issue.
+Kodansha collected its chapters into a single tankōbon volume, released on April 23, 2002.

 Anime

 Magical Shopping Arcade Abenobashi was produced by Gainax and Madhouse.
 The series is directed by Hiroyuki Yamaga and Masayuki Kojima, with series composition by Yamaga and Satoru Akahori and screenplay by Jukki Hanada.
 The original character designs were done by Kenji Tsuruta.
 The music was composed by Shirō Sagisu.
 The series run for 13 episodes on Kids Station from April 4 to June 27, 2002.

 In North America, ADV Films announced the series' acquisition at Anime Boston in April 2003.
-The series was launched in four DVDs from December 16, 2003 to April 20, 2004.
+The series was launched in four DVDs from December 16, 2003, to April 20, 2004.
 The series aired on G4's anime block Anime Unleashed in 2005.
 It also aired online on Anime Network in 2009.
 AEsir Holdings re-released the series on a single DVD volume on December 11, 2012.